spyren/Mecrisp-Cube/sdcard/man/fpu.md

     e       (  -- r )           r is e, approx. 2.7182818

     fnumber (a # -- r u )       convert the specified string by a and # to float r, on success u is 1, otherwise 0
-    >float  (a # -- r ? )       convert the specified string by a and # to float r, on success flag is true
+    >float  (a # -- r f )       convert the specified string by a and # to float r, on success flag is true

     f.      ( r --  )           display, with a trailing space, the floating-point number r in fixed-point notation fs.     ( r --  )           display, with a trailing space, the floating-point number r in scientific notation